History of Eswatini in Timeline

 2010: Establishment of Southern African Nazarene University

-In 2010, the Southern African Nazarene University in Manzini was established through a merger of several Nazarene colleges.
+In 2010, the Southern African Nazarene University in Manzini was established as a merger of multiple Nazarene colleges.

 2011: Economic Crisis

-In 2011, Swaziland suffered an economic crisis due to reduced Southern African Customs Union (SACU) receipts, leading the government to request a loan from South Africa.
+In 2011, Swaziland suffered an economic crisis due to reduced Southern African Customs Union (SACU) receipts.

 July 2012: Election of Ellinah Wamukoya

-On July 18, 2012, Ellinah Wamukoya was elected Anglican Bishop of Swaziland, becoming the first woman to be a bishop in Africa.
+On July 18, 2012, Ellinah Wamukoya was elected Anglican Bishop of Swaziland, becoming the first woman bishop in Africa.

-In 2012, Eswatini Medical Christian University was established in Mbabane, focusing on medical education, and the Limkokwing University campus opened in Sidvwashini.
+In 2012, Eswatini Medical Christian University, focusing on medical education, was established in Mbabane.

 Starting in 2012, improvements in SACU receipts eased the fiscal pressure on the Swazi government.

-In 2013, a new parliament, the second since the constitution's promulgation, was elected, and the king reappointed Sibusiso Dlamini as prime minister for the third time.
+In 2013, a new parliament was elected and Sibusiso Dlamini was reappointed as prime minister for the third time.

-In 2013, there were 14 Jewish families living in Eswatini.
+In 2013, there were 14 Jewish families residing in Eswatini.

-In 2015, the drought decreased sugar and soft drink concentrate production export, Eswatini's largest economic export.
+The 2015 drought decreased sugar and soft drink concentrate production export.

-In April 2018, the official name of the country was changed from Kingdom of Swaziland to Kingdom of Eswatini, mirroring the name commonly used in Swazi.
+In April 2018, the official name of the country was changed from Kingdom of Swaziland to Kingdom of Eswatini.

 September 2018: Anti-Government Protests

-In September 2018, Eswatini workers began anti-government protests against low salaries, leading to a three-day strike organised by the Trade Union Congress of Eswatini.
+In September 2018, Eswatini workers began anti-government protests against low salaries, resulting in a three-day strike.

-As of 2018, Eswatini had the 12th-lowest life expectancy in the world, at 58 years, and a young population, with 35% aged 14 or younger and a median age of 22 years.
+As of 2018, Eswatini had the 12th-lowest life expectancy in the world at 58 years, with 35% of the population aged 14 years or younger.

-As of 2018, public services in Eswatini were very poorly developed, with limited ambulances and disappearing school canteens and pharmacies.
+As of 2018, public services in Eswatini were poorly developed, with limited ambulances, disappearing canteens in elementary schools, and pharmacies.

 2018: Forest Landscape Integrity Index